OpusCapita/filemanager/README.md

 ### Basic usage

-Client implementation is an npm package which can you can include to your application.
+Client implementation is an npm package using  which can you can embed into your application.
-It built using [Facebook ReactJS](https://reactjs.org/) library.

-It supports custom connectors to different file storages.
+It uses [React](https://reactjs.org/) framework and supports connectors to different file storages.
 Predefined connectors are:

 * [Client React connector for Server Node API v1](./packages/connector-node-v1)
 * [Client React connector for Google Drive API v2](./packages/connector-google-drive-v2)

-You can write you own (documentation how to do it will appears a little later).
+You can write you own custom connectors (documentation how to do it will appears a little later).

 #### How to use Server Node